 COVID-19 Businesses Resources

-Applications now open for Preserve the Fort small business grants
+Applications closed for Preserve the Fort grants, applications being processed

 The City of Fort Worth is continuing to monitor and assess the impact to the business community from the COVID-19 pandemic.
 It is critical that Fort Worth's business community take all necessary steps to help the city reduce the spread of COVID-19.